klenha/klenhaOS/README.md

 5. **MAKE SURE YOU EDIT THE CONFIG CALLED AUTOSTART, IT COULD FUCK YOUR MONITOR IF UR NOT 144HZ USER**
 ## Known issues
 1. (I3 pure arch) some of the steam games may crash on startup, no idea why
-2. (I3 pure arch) the PS1 (username@hostname) in terminal could be overwritten, I don't know why is it, and you fix it by not using the green colors, so removing the piece of PS1=... line in ~/.bashrc
+2. (I3 pure arch) the PS1 (username@hostname) in terminal could be overwritten, I don't know why is it, and you fix it by not using the green colors, so removing (or commenting) the piece of PS1=... line in ~/.bashrc
 3.